Canon G7 X vs Panasonic LX10

-The Canon PowerShot G7 X and the Panasonic Lumix DMC-LX10 (labelled Panasonic LX15 in some countries) are two digital cameras that were officially introduced, respectively, in September 2014 and September 2016.
+The Canon PowerShot G7 X and the Panasonic Lumix DMC-LX10 (labelled Panasonic LX15 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2014 and September 2016.
 Both the G7X and the LX10 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX10 is somewhat larger (3 percent) than the Canon G7 X. Moreover, the LX10 is slightly heavier (2 percent) than the G7X.
 In this context, it is worth noting that neither the G7X nor the LX10 are weather-sealed.